Vasutamizh/food_delivery_app_react_native/README.md

 You've successfully run and modified your React Native App. :partying_face:

-### Now what?

-- If you want to add this new React Native code to an existing application, check out the [Integration guide](https://reactnative.dev/docs/integration-with-existing-apps).
-- If you're curious to learn more about React Native, check out the [docs](https://reactnative.dev/docs/getting-started).

 # Troubleshooting

 If you're having issues getting the above steps to work, see the [Troubleshooting](https://reactnative.dev/docs/troubleshooting) page.

-# Learn More

-To learn more about React Native, take a look at the following resources:

-- [React Native Website](https://reactnative.dev) - learn more about React Native.
-- [Getting Started](https://reactnative.dev/docs/environment-setup) - an **overview** of React Native and how setup your environment.
-- [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
-- [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
-- [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.